 Again, the purpose is to increase our consumption of raw veggies and fruits, as well as give us ideas/inspiration for new flavor combinations that we can use to enrich our own diet.

-Remember to check out the substitutions below so you can adapt for your specific needs and wellness goals.
+Remember to check out also other substitutions that you can make to your oatmeal recipes to meet your specific needs and wellness goals.

 Whether you’re pressed for time or cash, eating healthy doesn’t have to be a chore.
 All you need is a little creativity.
 Spiralizing vegetables is a great way to “trick” yourself or your family into eating more vegetables.
 Plus, they’re gluten-free and in the raw form, very hearty and filling.